 With floor to ceiling greenery, the breathtaking treatment rooms will transport you to a state of bliss – if only for a very short time.

 You can read our comprehensive overview of the Qantas first class lounge Spa here.

 A number of bathroom and shower facilities are located within the Lounge.
-These feature a marble decor and are stocked with Aurora Spa Rituals products.
+These feature marble decor and are stocked with Aurora Spa Rituals products.

 The Sydney Qantas First Lounge is a cavernous space, yet it still provides a sense of intimacy.
 While the Lounge is now well over 10 years old, it still manages to wow visitors with its dramatic design, world-class dining and spa services.

 A visit to the Qantas First Lounge at Sydney Airport should be on the bucket list of every Australian traveller!